 With the debut of the Apple Watch, it seems like everyone has been buzzing about the possibilities of wearable technology.
 Wearable devices are already helping people track their steps and fitness habits and manage notifications, texts and phone calls.
 But at PowerReviews, we wanted to know how wearable tech would impact the future of shopping.

 We surveyed more than 1,000 U.S. consumers, and conducted a similar study in the UK, to look at how we’re currently using technology to shop and how wearable tech will impact our shopping behaviors.
-You can download the full reports here, but here’s a quick glance at the U.S. findings:

 We Crave Connection